15-Lippo/1inc/README.md

 ```
 # Options

-These are the props you can pass into your `<Widget />` React component.
+These are the props you can pass into your `<SwapWidget />` React component.

 _ALL OPTIONS ARE NOT REQUIRED_